Cian911/vim-cadence/README.md

 # vim-cadence

-Syntax highlight for the Cadence programming language.
+Syntax highlighting for the Cadence programming language.
 A high level programming lanaguage intended for smart contract development.

 ### Installation